MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/papermill-parameterization.md

 This article shows you how to create and run a parameterized notebook in Azure Data Studio using the python kernel.

+> [!Note]
-Note: Currently Parameterization can used for the following kernels - Python, PySpark, PowerShell, and .Net Interactive Kernels
+   > Currently parameterization can be used with Python, PySpark, PowerShell, and .Net Interactive Kernels.

 ## Prerequisites